BSO

 At the Springfield bus terminal I was surprised to see that there are no more free papers available.
 It's buy the Springfield Republican or nothing.

-I'm not sure that Peter Picknelly would have approved, but of course now ol' man Picknelly can only be found on a psychedelic sneaker in the bus station lobby.
+I'm not sure that Peter Picknelly would have approved, but of course now ol' man Picknelly can only be found on a giant psychedelic sneaker in the bus station lobby.

 Welcome to beautiful downtown Pine Point!